This is the character sheet for the How to Train Your Dragon

 - Wave Motion Gun: Their plasma blasts can do serious damage, toppling things like the Red Death or sinking ships in one hit.
 In the 2nd movie, it gives Drago's Alpha pause each time it hits, interrupting its attempts to fire its ice breath weapon and eventually even breaks off it's left tusk.

-- You Are Already Dead: The Book of Dragons mentions that if you encounter one, you are pretty much already screwed.
+- You Are Already Dead: The Book of Dragons mentions that if you encounter one, you are already screwed.

 Introduced: "Legend of the Boneknapper Dragon"